ryunezm/ryunezm/README.md

 ## About Me
 - 👨🏻‍💻 I'm a Junior Web Developer, learning Angular and Spring Boot.
-- 🕷 In addition to my web development skills, I also have a foundation in some other programming languages (C/C++, Python, Matlab and Rust).
+- 🕷 In addition to my web development skills, I also have a foundation in some other programming languages (C/C++🔧, Python🐍, Matlab📊 and Rust🦀).

 ## Technologies I Use
 - **Backend:** Spring Boot